nikwhite/nikwhite.io/services/signal/README.md

             3. `iceCandidates` will be initialized to `[]`
             4. `isRtcConnected` will be initialized to `false`
     2. `Player1`s `id` will be set to a short, quick hash `H([game]:[code]:'player1')`.
-        1. __Note:__ This is not meant to be cryptographically secure, just unique.
-We're just playing P2P games with a friend over HTTPS/WSS, after all.
-(See Threat Modeling section below when complete, this could change)
+        1. SHA-256 will be used, since it's relatively [resilient](https://en.wikipedia.org/wiki/SHA-1#Comparison_of_SHA_functions) and [quick](http://bench.cr.yp.to/results-hash.html#amd64-skylake)
+        1. __Note:__ It's not necessary for this value to be absolutely cryptographically secure, just unique and difficult to guess in the time between creation and first use.
     3. Start a 10 minute timer.
 If by the end of the timer either `player1` or `player2` do not both have valid `id` and `socket` properties, close all open sockets for this `[game][code]` tuple
     4. Respond with `{code, id}`
 2. `Player1` opens a `WebSocket` connection to the Signaling service with the `game` and newly created `code` and `id` parameters